ThomasBleijendaal/umbraco-custom-section/docs/tfa.md

 ### Almost done

-We are almost done, we only need to tell Umbraco to use our stuff instead of the default using `CustomSectionOwinStartup.cs`:
+We are almost done, we only need to tell Umbraco to use our stuff instead of the default, by modifying `CustomSectionOwinStartup.cs`:

 ``` Csharp
 public class CustomSectionOwinStartup : UmbracoDefaultOwinStartup